In Memory of Nick Leslie: Victory of the People Scholarship

 On July 14, 2016, UC Berkeley undergraduate student Nicolas Leslie was unexpectedly taken from his loving family and community during the ISIS terrorist attack in Nice, France.
 His parents Conrad and Paola Leslie’s hearts are broken and the depth of their sorrow is unimaginable, yet their love for Nick continues to grow each day.
 They honor the memory of their son with the Victory of the People Scholarship to provide support for undergraduate students enrolled in Berkeley Study Abroad programs at UC Berkeley.

+Nicolas was grateful for all that he had and would perform random acts of kindness for his friends and strangers.
+He had a passion for social justice and was an advocate for the underdog.
+He was a conscientious young man full of energy and eager to create a net impact on the planet.
 In his two years at Berkeley, Nicolas blossomed into a loving young man with incredible capabilities and limitless opportunities.
 Nick worked hard to succeed at Berkeley, and had a great time doing so.
-He dreamed of one day becoming the CEO of a large sustainable food company.
-He was confident that he was going to reach his goals and change the world.
+He was confident without being arrogant.
+He was on track to reach his goals and achieve his dreams.
 Before he left to Nice, he told his father “Dad you don’t have to worry about me.
-I am at UC Berkeley, in the best consulting group in school, best fraternity, and just made it into Haas.”
+I am at UC Berkeley, in one of the best consulting group in school (NET IMPACT), one of the best social fraternity (Phi Gamma Delta / FIJI), and just made it into Haas.”
 Things could not get any better.

-He was having the best time of his life studying abroad in Nice.
+He was having the best time of his life studying abroad in Nice, France.
 He was surrounded by friends, eating good food, and exploring new places while learning how to develop a start-up business.
 He was determined to learn as much as possible, meet many people, and experience life to the fullest.
-On his last night on earth, Nick strolled down the promenade with the confidence of a young man on top of the world looking at fireworks.
+On his last night on earth, Nick strolled down the Promenade des Anglais in Nice with the confidence of a young man on top of the world looking up in the sky towards the Bastille Day celebration fireworks.
 His confidence came from knowing that he had made it to the top university, had friends and family that loved him so much, and had a clear path to a bright future.